kubos/kubos-gateway/README.md

 ```
 Most users will only need the Major Tom Hostname and Gateway Token.
 Retrieve these from your instance of Major Tom.
+Especially note the BasicAuth option, as some deployments of Major Tom require it.

 # Running the Gateway
 To run the Gateway, execute these commands,